Core Concepts

 Main Project Branch Convention

 The main project directory should always stay on themain branch.
 All feature work happens in workspaces (git worktrees), never in the main project.
-This ensures specialists (review-agent, test-agent) always find the correct code, and merge operations have a clean target.
+This ensures specialists always find the correct code, and merge operations have a clean target.

 Docker Integration